-“WITH THE PROGRAM DANCE REFLECTIONS BY VAN CLEEF & ARPELS, THE MAISON AIMS TO SUPPORT MODERN AND CONTEMPORARY DANCE, AND ENCOURAGE NEW CHOREOGRAPHY.”
+“THROUGH THIS PROGRAM, THE MAISON AIMS TO SUPPORT MODERN AND CONTEMPORARY DANCE, AND ENCOURAGE NEW CHOREOGRAPHY.”

-Nicolas Bos © Patrick Swirc - Van Cleef & Arpels
+Nicolas Bos’ portrait, Van Cleef & Arpels © Patrick Swirc - Van Cleef & Arpels

 Nicolas Bos

-President and CEO of Van Cleef & Arpels
+Former President of Van Cleef & Arpels

 “DANCE BRINGS ALL THE ARTISTIC DISCIPLINES TOGETHER … IT IS A FASCINATING ART FORM AND AN INCREDIBLE FIELD OF EXPRESSION.”

-Serge Laurent © Marc de Groot - Van Cleef & Arpels
+portrait Serge Laurent © Marc de Groot - Van Cleef & Arpels

-“Dance brings all the artistic disciplines together: it can incorporate music, the plastic arts, costume, lighting, set design, graphic design and even jewelry.
+“Dance brings all the artistic disciplines together: it can incorporate music, the plastic arts, costuming, lighting, set design, graphic design and even jewelry.
 It is a fascinating art form and an incredible field of expression.
 That is why it can appeal to such a wide audience.
 I’d like to encourage spectators to admire the works freely, with no preconceptions.”

 Serge Laurent